July 20: Women's race!

 Seventh Day

-Today we will visit Streymoy Island on an excursion that combines coastal landscapes and ancient history.
-We will depart from Tórshavn for a scenic trek to Kirkjubøur, one of the most picturesque and important villages in the archipelago.
-Walking along open paths and green pastures, we will often have the ocean in the background and the Faroese mountains around us: a walking itinerary in the Faroe Islands that is perfect for savoring the essence of the North Atlantic.
+Today we will visit the island of Streymoy on an excursion that combines coastal landscapes and ancient history.
+We will depart from Tórshavn for a scenic hike to Kirkjubøur, one of the most picturesque and important villages in the archipelago.
+Walking along open paths and green pastures, we will often have the ocean in the background and the Faroese mountains around us: a walking itinerary in the Faroe Islands to savor the essence of the North Atlantic.
 We return to Tórshavn to explore the capital: we will stroll through the historic center among narrow streets, colorful houses, and views that seem to come from another era.
 We will have dinner together and enjoy our last evening in the Faroe Islands.

 Route information: 5 hours, elevation gain 300 m